Kitchen Ventilation System

 Mechanical ventilation systems in kitchens are often not required by building codes (Kimball 1998; Manclark 1999).
 For example, a New York study found that only 67 percent of homes surveyed had kitchen exhaust fans (NYSERDA 1998).
 Although a window may be adequate to meet code requirements, most kitchen designers, as well as indoor air quality experts believe that a mechanical ventilation system is necessary in the kitchen.

-You can download all 13 of Kitchen Ventilation System picture to your device by right clicking image and then save image as.
-Do not forget to share if you interest with this picture.
+You can download all 13 of Kitchen Ventilation System photo to your computer by right clicking picture and then save image as.
+Do not forget to click share if you interest with this wallpaper.